 Login to the 101Netlink Billing Portal to view and pay your bill, manage your account details and check your data usage.

-All of our shared plans have a monthly recurring connection fee which is billed in advance and any usage charges which are billed in arrears.
-Our invoices are sent on the 1st of each month by our online billing server via e-mail.
-Payment due dates are shown on the statement/invoice.
-If payment is not made on or around the due date, the account is directed to our redirect page where one can log into their account, pay online via credit/debit card and be automatically turned back on.
+All of our shared plans have a monthly recurring connection fee which is billed in advance at the beginning of the month, and overage charges from the previous month, if any, are applied as well.
+Our billing process is completely paperless, with invoices sent on the first of each month by our online billing server via e-mail.
+Payment due dates are shown on the invoice.
+If payment is not made on or around the due date, the service is interrupted until payment is made.
+The online portal is accessible even if service is interrupted, for customers to log into their account, pay online via credit/debit card and be automatically reconnected.
+Alternately, customers can call our billing department to process their payment.

-Every 101Netlink Customer has their own account access on our billing server:
+Every 101Netlink Customer has their own customer portal account:

-Internet Service Providers have traditionally slowed down a connection to prevent that connection from using more than their share.
-With 101Netlink, your speed is not diminished with your usage.
+Internet Service Providers traditionally offer unlimited services, that are actually limited when a specified bandwidth is reached.
+Once the limit is reached, most ISPs will slow down the customer’s connection to the internet.
+101Netlink does not change the customer connection speed, regardless of the data used.
 Each service plan has a base amount of usage that is part of the monthly connection fee.
-Additional charges will be applied for usage above the base usage rate at $1 per GigaByte (GB).
+Additional charges will be applied for usage above the base usage rate at $1 per Gigabyte (GB).
 See the links above for SOLUTIONS to review pricing details for your area.

-A Gigabyte is a unit of information equal to1024 Megabytes.
+A gigabyte (or GB) is a unit of information equal to 1024 Megabytes.

-Here is a great link to controlling your Netflix stream rate: https://help.netflix.com/en/node/87
+Here is a helpful link to controlling your Netflix stream rate: https://help.netflix.com/en/node/87

 Fixed wireless Internet access or long distance broadband wireless communications typically depend upon line-of-sight (LOS).
 This means that the source, whether it be a 101Netlink hub or another customer’s radio, needs to be in view with the ‘access point’.
 It may be a few hundred feet or 50 miles.
 The longer the distance, the larger the antennas (on each end) and/or the more powerful the radios need to be.
 Of the least expensive radios, 900mhz or 2.4Ghz radios with an integrated antennas will work at their maximum rated capacity for distances up to 12 miles.
 External antennas can extend the 12 miles to over 20 miles.
 We commonly use a 2′ reflector/dish for the 2.4Ghz band and a 2′ or 3′ parabolic dish for the 5Ghz or 3.65Ghz band beyond 12 miles to our access point.